 Great foster parents come from all walks of life.
 Age, marital status, sexuality, job and background aren’t important.
 What matters is that you have the strengths and qualities to make a real difference to a child’s life.
-To help you decide if you’ve got what it takes to be a foster carer, here are our Top 10 Foster Carer Qualities:
+To help you decide if you’ve got what it takes to be a foster carer, here are the qualities we’re looking for:

-Helping a child to reach their full potential is amazingly rewarding.
-But it can also be incredibly challenging and frustrating at times.
+Helping a child to reach their full potential is deeply rewarding.
+It can also be incredibly challenging and frustrating at times.
 You will need to be resilient and determined to see things through.
 A good sense of humour helps too!

 Foster carers work as part of a team to support a child.
 You will need to be able to listen and communicate effectively, accept advice and support and work to agreed plans.